A suspected tornado left a 12-year-old dead and several injured in Cass County, Michigan.

 Some of the worst damage was in Branch County, where officials say three people died and a dozen were injured near Union City.

 The National Weather Service believes a lone supercell developed in LaPorte County on Friday afternoon, then tracked northeast into Michigan, hitting Edwardsburg around 3:10 and Three Rivers around 3:50.
-Storm surveys are planned on Saturday.
+So far, damage surveys indicate an EF-3 tornado with winds of at least 150 miles per hour impacted the Union Lake area.